shellyHBG/ThreadTaskInUnity/README.md

 # ThreadTaskInUnity
-Some code for practical thread and task in Unity.
+Some code for practicing thread and task in Unity.